Skip to main content

 Though commonplace today, Stetson was among the first breed of well-off Americans to spend winters in the Sunshine State.
 Over the years, he drew to Florida a notable list of Astors, Vanderbilts, Mellons and Carnegies, plus the Prince of Wales (the future King Edward VII) and U.S. President Grover Cleveland, whom he entertained in the opulent style of the times.
 And while the period in Stetson’s life, seen in the mansion itself, is marked by extravagance, it was also his most philanthropic.
 He fervently supported local businesses, grew the area’s infrastructure and often entertained groups of DeLand residents at his home—just as he did the vacationing elite.
 His contributions to the area, including the funding of DeLand College (which would become Stetson University) are still felt in the present.

 John B. Stetson died in his winter home in 1906 after ill health.
 The original contents of the mansion were sold off in 1920.
-Beginning in 2008, the mansion underwent a meticulous restoration and renovation by private owners who have kept all of the architectural details intact, with thoughtful modern upgrades and furnishings that blend styles and periods in a way that captures the eclectic spirit of the original design.
+Beginning in 2006, on the 100th anniversary of Stetson’s death, the mansion underwent a meticulous restoration and renovation by private owners Michael Solari and JT Thompson, who have kept all of the architectural details intact, with thoughtful modern upgrades and furnishings that blend styles and periods in a way that captures the eclectic spirit of the original design.

 Today, the Stetson Mansion is listed in the National Register of Historic Places.
 Though it remains a private home, the Mansion hosts events and weddings and opens its doors each November for its annual, three-month “Christmas Spectacular,” during which the Mansion is dressed up in its holiday best, with dazzling lights and themed displays.
 A schedule of historic tours (reservations strictly required) resumes through the year, which allows visitors to learn more about the life of John B. Stetson and see every corner of the Mansion, including the ornate parquet flooring and stained glass windows, Thomas Edison’s original fuse box (featuring the inventor’s handwritten notations), plus the charming Polynesian schoolhouse, which has been converted into a spa-like one-bedroom retreat.